matthewg42/mpp/README.md

 #### Synopsis

-    list [filter]
+    list [--url] [--path] [filter]

 #### Description

 Print a list of podcasts which are known to mpp.
-If a filter is specified the resulting list of filtered to include only podcasts whose title matches the filter.
+If a filter is specified the resulting list of filtered to include only podcasts whose title matches the filter.  if --url is specified, only the title of the podcast and the url of it's feed are listed.
+If --path is specified, only the title of the podcast and the path to the json feed file are listed.

 #### Aliases